Utcoop/LibraryManagementProject/README.md

 Link to UML Class Diagram:
 << add link here >>

+Sprint Goal:
+1) Sprint goal - The clients have requested for a developed framework, User classes & working inventory

 Three Use Cases that you will implement first:
 1. -
 2. -